-The Veterans SA Career and Business Mentoring Program is back in 2023 to connect members of the veteran community to leaders and professionals across the South Australian business community.
+The Veterans SA Career and Business Mentoring Program connects members of the veteran community to leaders and professionals across the South Australian business community.

 Through the program, mentee participants are partnered with experienced South Australian business leaders who provide guidance and support as mentors to help them achieve success in their professional lives.

-Participants in the 2021 pilot program experienced many positive outcomes including:
+Participants in previous years have experienced many positive outcomes including:

 • gaining meaningful employment